marco262/my_wiki/data/dnd/general/adventuring.md

 Between adventures, the DM might ask you what your character is doing during his or her downtime.
 Periods of downtime can vary in duration, but each downtime activity requires a certain number of days to complete before you gain any benefit, and at least 8 hours of each day must be spent on the downtime activity for the day to count.
 The days do not need to be consecutive.
 If you have more than the minimum amount of days to spend, you can keep doing the same thing for a longer period of time, or switch to a new downtime activity.

 Downtime activities other than the ones presented below are possible.
 If you want your character to spend his or her downtime performing an activity not covered here, discuss it with your DM.
+Some extra Downtime Activity options are listed [here](Downtime Activities).

 ### Crafting